Social Icons

 Directed by Norman Jewison

-I don’t know why I just heard about this movie, it is one movie that I sure liked so much that I’m going to tell everybody I know to go see it.
+I don’t know why I just heard about this movie, but it’s one I liked so much that I’m going to tell everybody I know to go see it.

-No matter, it didn’t hold this movie down in any way; the movie is a masterpiece I just could not believe how it turned out from the way it started, while watching you have to bear in mind the limitations of being black in the 60s, and how one man’s tenacious spirit to bring a white man down, led him to solving a murder and getting two innocent people off murder charges.
+Still, it didn’t hold the movie back in any way.
+The film is a masterpiece.
+I couldn’t believe how it turned out compared to how it started.
+While watching, you have to keep in mind the limitations of being Black in the ’60s and how one man’s tenacious spirit to stand up to a white man led him to solve a murder and clear two innocent people of murder charges.

-The movie was both a critical and a commercial success and I tell you, you have to see this movie it is one of the best films that there is out there.
-There is no slack in the story nor is there any slack in the acting, it was pure and true.
+The movie was both a critical and commercial success, and I’m telling you, you have to see it.
+It’s one of the best films out there.
+There’s no slack in the story or the acting—it’s pure and true.

 The Departed (2006)